Skip to content

 Integrating the Mobile SDK⚓︎

 Packages for Android and iOS are available through our distribution channels.
-The Android package provides a Java interface for easy integration, the iOS package a Swift interface.
+The Android package provides a Java interface for easy integration and the iOS package provides a Swift interface.

 Calling the SDK⚓︎

-The SDK library operates as a singleton and exposes all necessary calls to interact with the SDK functionality, such as starting and managing session, accounts, handling push messages...
+The SDK library exposes itself as a singleton class which provides all of the necessary methods to make use of the SDK’s functionality, such as starting sessions, managing accounts and handling push messages.

 There are two types of calls:

-- Calls that return no result (e.g. inputting a second factor, stopping a session).
+• Calls that return no result (e.g. inputting a second factor, stopping a session).
 These calls will only block for a minimal amount of time and are suitable for usage on the main thread.
-Internally, new threads are always started to take care of any potentially blocking interaction, such as network access.
+For these types of calls, the Mobile SDK will create new threads internally in order to handle any potentially blocking interaction, such as network access.

 Asynchronous Callbacks⚓︎